 You can now sleep comfortably and peacefully, knowing that you have helped to reduce carbon footprints in the environment, reduced pollution, conserved useful resources, and extended the lifespan of the existing landfills.

 Recycling your mattress is a very convenient, easy, and simple thing to do.
 In some cases, it can also fetch you a few bucks.

-We can all live in a healthier environment if we can embrace this friendly and convenient alternative to dispose of mattress.
+We can all live in a healthier environment if we embrace this friendly and convenient alternative to disposing of mattresses.

 925 S Capital of Texas Hwy

 Austin, TX 78746